 Excessive excise on cigarettes encourages cross-border trade, smuggling of tobacco products, internet purchases and even domestic production of counterfeit tobacco products

 As tobacco taxes have risen, so has tax evasion.
-Tax-induced smuggling has become so widespread that it undermines both the revenue and health goals of higher cigarette taxes, while producing unintended consequences for Irish society as a whole, such as criminal activity and negative impacts on small businesses.
+Tax-induced smuggling has become so widespread that it undermines both the revenue and health goals of higher cigarette taxes, while producing unintended consequences for Irish society, such as criminal activity and negative impacts on small businesses.

 Excise is an unreliable and unsustainable source of revenue and cannot increase indefinitely